icure/medtech-docs/sdks/explanations/data-model/data-model-notification.md

 )
 ```

-Then, the Patient sends a Notification to the doctor to ask for access on the data.
+Then, the Patient sends a Notification to the doctor to ask for access to the data.

 <!-- file://code-samples/explanation/doctor-shares-data-with-patient/index.mts snippet:patient sends notification-->
 ```typescript